Mind's senior management team

-Paul is a trustee at the Mental Health Providers Forum, an umbrella body for voluntary organisations supporting people with mental distress.
-He was a trustee for the Directory of Social Change, a campaigning voluntary organisation that provides the sector with training and publications.
+He is a trustee at the Mental Health Providers Forum, an umbrella body for voluntary organisations supporting people with mental distress.

 The shops offer an excellent avenue for people with direct experience of mental health problems to be engaged with Mind at a local and national level.

 Andrew has a retail background which blends commercial with the charity sector, having worked for Marks and Spencer, Birthdays, British Heart Foundation and Age Concern England (latterly as Head of Retail at the merged charity AgeUk).

 Andrew plays a prominent part in the Charity Retail Association including time spent as a Board Member.

 Kathleen Miles, Director of Fundraising